nooblyYT/AntiConnections/README.md

 # Hello

-So you want to change the new connections update back to friends? well you have come to the right place
+So you want to change the new connections update back to friends?
+Well, you have come to the right place

 # How do you use it?